exasol/script-languages-container-ci/doc/user_guide/user_guide.md

 Only one of either `folders` or `generic_language_tests` should have a non-empty value.

 Release goals are defined by the return values of method `get_build_step()` in file `build_steps.py` of each flavor.
 Currently SLC-CI command `export-and-scan-vulnerabilities` only exports two goals: `release` and `base_test_build_run`.
-The second goal is for running test regarding linker namespaces.
+The second goal is for running tests regarding linker namespaces.

 Here is an example file: